Hamas releases video of hostage Hersh Goldberg-Polin in proof he survived Oct. 7 injuries - KESQ

 Hamas releases video of hostage Hersh Goldberg-Polin in proof he survived Oct.
 7 injuries

-By Eyad Kourdi, Pauline Lo, Lauren Izso and Richard Allen Greene, CNN
+By Ibrahim Dahman, Eyad Kourdi, Pauline Lo, Lauren Izso, Richard Allen Greene and Christian Edwards, CNN

 (CNN) — Hamas released a video of Israeli-American hostage Hersh Goldberg-Polin on Wednesday, the first proof that he survived being badly wounded during his capture on October 7.